chalasr/Stenope/README.md

 - Doesn't impose a format, a structure or a location for the data.
 - Runs in a [Symfony](symfony.com) environment.
-- Allow us to develop virtually any feature we might need.
+- Allows us to develop virtually any feature we might need.

 Stenope does that.